Skip to main content

 Mid-Range Drywall, MDF trim, standard fixtures $80–$100

-🔍 In the Pittsburgh area, most professionally finished basements fall between $150–$200 per square foot, depending on layout and features.
+In Pittsburgh, professional basement finishing prices are usually higher than national averages due to older housing stock, moisture concerns, and permit requirements.
+Most professionally finished basements fall between $150–$200 per square foot, depending on layout and features.

 What Are Real Basement Finishing Costs Based on Size with Energy Swing?